 This campground was a great spot for our first kayak trip.
 Very little water traffic, great views, and lakeside camping.
 The area is first come, first served, but you only have to have a Tonto pass to stay there.
 No campground fees.
 The road to the lake is pretty rough, but manageable without a trailer.
 We will definitely be back.

-There is some overnight at coons bluff but Phon D Sutton is just day use.
+There is some no overnight camping at coon bluff or Phon D Sutton, just day use.
 You need a tonto pass or national parks adventure pass.
+While you can buy them at some of the sites like this one, they are cheaper in town, I posted a picture with pricing.
 Kayaking is great and there are some cool features to explore like islands in the river.
 The river flow is turned down during the winter so you can check online at

 Usually flow between 400-1000 is great for anything and they maintain that mostly through the summer.
 If you start up further east then the far side of the river is fun to explore, be aware that usually until mid June the other side is close for Bald Eagle protection.
 Spend some time on the water and if you’re quiet and watching you’ll see all types of birds including eagles, hawks, cardinals, fishing birds, herons.
 Also there are horses throughout the river.